Your Body Knows Before You Do

 In Hartig’s study anger decreased in nature and increased in the city.
 The authors highlighted this because anger is clinically relevant.
 It is linked to cardiovascular disease and to violence.
 A city that generates anger generates disease and conflict.
 A natural space that reduces anger generates health and calm.

 The drive to the test site was itself a stressor.
 40 minutes of driving raised systolic blood pressure by nearly 8 mmHg.
 That was not part of the experiment.
-That was the commute.
+It was the commute.
 Everyday life.

 The data exists